The slotted clampbar is one of several innovations that were developed for the Magnabend sheetmetal folding machine.

 slots it is possible to provide for an infintely graded set of sizes up

 to almost the full length of the clampbar.

 Thirdly it was noted that finding the optimum positions

-the slots is NOT a trivial problem.
+the slots was NOT a trivial problem.

 But the interesting problem is to find the minimum number of slots which will provide for all sizes.

-But the problem was solved by engineers at Magnetic
+However the problem was solved by engineers at Magnetic

 Engineering (mainly Mr Geoff Fenton) who came up with a computer

 program that used the "Monte Carlo Method" to find the best set of slot